On the Minimum/Stopping Distance of Array Low-Density Parity-Check Codes: Upper Bound on

 Since all columns in the matrix in (\ref{eq:supportm}) are of the form in (\ref{eq:form}), it follows that they are all valid columns in an array LDPC code parity-check matrix (see the discussion following (\ref{eq:form})).
 In particular, the values for $x,y$ for the first $6$ columns are

-For the third part of the proof, we need to show, for any value of $q > 7$, that there exist (at least two) columns in the parity-check matrix which are not identical modulo $q$ and appear an odd number of times.
-This is simple (and very fast) to check by a computer search for any finite value of $q$ that would be of any practical value.
+For the third part of the proof, we need to show, for any value of $q > 11$, that there exist (at least two) columns in the candidate template support matrix which are not identical modulo $q$ and appear an odd number of times.
+This is simple (and very fast) to verify by a computer search for any finite value of $q$ that would be of any practical value.
 It is only for large values of $q$ that the theoretical proof below is needed.

 Note that the maximum absolute value of the entries in the first row of the matrix in (\ref{eq:supportm}) is $16$.
 Thus, the only possibility for repeated columns, when $q > 2 \cdot 16 = 32$, is for two \emph{neighboring} columns (with identical entries in the first row) to be the same.
 However, by looking at the third row in the matrix, this possibility can be ruled out by requiring that $q$ is larger than twice the maximum absolute value of the entries in the third row, i.e., by requiring $q > 2 \cdot 11 = 22$.
 In summary, it follows that there are no identical columns in the matrix in (\ref{eq:supportm}) if $q > \max(32,22)=32$.
-Furthermore, for values of $7 < q < 32$, it can be checked numerically that there are no repeated columns in (\ref{eq:supportm}), and the result follows. \end{IEEEproof}
+Furthermore, for values of $11 < q < 32$, it can be verified numerically that there are no repeated columns in (\ref{eq:supportm}), and the result follows. \end{IEEEproof}

 We remark that for $q=7$, the matrix in (\ref{eq:supportm}) reduces to